olacwiek/GermanIdeophones/README.md

 #  A dataset of ideophone-like marked words from German children’s books

-This repository contains a dataset of the German ideophone dataset collected in German children's books between February and August 2018 at the Helene-Nathan-Bibliothek in Berlin.
+This repository contains a dataset of the German ideophone-like marked words dataset collected in German children's books between February and August 2018 at the Helene-Nathan-Bibliothek in Berlin.
 Included are some basic mostly descriptive analyses.
 Below, you will find a description of the project, the dataset, and how to use the resources in this repository.

-**It is worth noting that no post-selection has been undertaken.
+**It is crucial to note that no post-selection has been undertaken.
 Any users who use the dataset in the future are advised caution in the choice of items from the dataset for their specific analysis.**

 This work was published as a dataset in
 Ćwiek, Aleksandra (2025).
 A dataset of German ideophones from children's books. *Linguistische Berichte*.